+You’d be entering a market of ~35 million people.
 It’s like unlocking access to a market the size of Canada.
 From a business point of view, your site should be accessible because driving away visitors who have disabilities means lost conversions and revenue.
 The consumer won’t spend his hard-earned money on a site because it’s impossible for them to do so.

 Even in cases when it’s possible, it’s still likely to cause friction which can mean a high abandonment rate for your business.
 In other words, approaching WCAG from the perspective of conversion rate optimization will bring deeper appreciation for its necessity for driving sales.